mikhailShpirko/unity-object-pool/README.md

    2. Configure Pool Object Settings of the script component
       1. Set number of poolable object types to be used
       2. Set number of instances to create for each poolable object type
-      3. Select Type for each opoolable bject type
+      3. Select Type for each poolable bject type
-      4. Attach prefab or object each poolable object type
+      4. Attach prefab of an object for each poolable object type

 ## Usage
 Use function GetFromPool of Pool component to retrieve object from pool.